ElementAstro/atom-docs/src/content/docs/zh/memory/short_alloc.md

 ---
 title: 快速分配器
-description: Comprehensive documentation for the ShortAlloc library, including the Arena and ShortAlloc classes, allocateUnique function, and usage examples for fixed-size memory allocation in C++.
+description: Comprehensive for the ShortAlloc library, including the Arena and ShortAlloc classes, allocateUnique function, and usage examples for fixed-size memory allocation in C++.
 ---

 ## 目录